Eli Lilly and Company: 1900s

-In 1947, Lilly became the first distributor of methadone in the United States, an analgesic used frequently in the treatment of heroin, opium and other opioid and narcotic drug addictions.
-It was marketed under the trade name "Dolophine"/ Eli Lilly was able to acquire the right to produce the drug commercially for just $1 because the patent rights of the original patent holders, IG Farben and Farbwerke Hoechst, were not protected after the Allies of World War II seized all German patents, research records and trade names.
+After World War II, patents and research records belonging to IG Farben, which included Farbwerke Hoechst, were confiscated by the Allies.
+The U.S. Department of Commerce made the expropriated patent rights available to American pharmaceutical companies for $1; Lilly acquired the rights to methadone.
+In 1947, Lilly became the first distributor of methadone in the United States and marketed it under the trade name Dolophine.
+Methadone is an analgesic that is also widely used in the treatment of opioid use disorder.

-In 1948, Eli Lilly, who served as the company's president since 1932, retired from active management, became chairman of the board, and relinquished the presidency to his brother, Josiah K. Lilly Jr. (Joe).
+In 1948, Eli Lilly, who had served as the company's president since 1932, retired from active management, became chairman of the board, and relinquished the presidency to his brother, Josiah K. Lilly Jr. (Joe).
 During Eli's 16-year presidency, sales rose from $13 million in 1932 to $117 million in 1948.
 Joe joined the company in 1914 and concentrated on the company's personnel and marketing efforts.
 He served as company president from 1948 to 1953, then became chairman of the board, and remained in that capacity until his death in 1966.

-Throughout the mid-20th century, Lilly continued to expand its production facilities outside of Indianapolis.
-In 1950, Lilly launched Tippecanoe Laboratories in Lafayette, Indiana, and increased antibiotic production with its patent on erythromycin.
+Throughout the 20th century, Lilly continued to expand its production facilities outside of Indianapolis.
+In 1950, Lilly launched Tippecanoe Laboratories in Lafayette, Indiana, Indiana, and increased antibiotic production with its patent on erythromycin.

 In 1949, Eli Lilly went into partnership with the United States Army Reserve, setting up a local Strategic Intelligence Research and Analysis (SIRA) Unit to allow employees to research company data for the scientific logistics and Eurasian fields of study.

-In the 1950s, Lilly introduced two new antibiotics, vancomycin, a glycopeptide antibiotic, and erythromycin.
-In the 1950s and 1960s, as generic drugs began flooding the marketplace after the expiration of patents, Lilly diversified into other areas, including agricultural chemicals, veterinary medicine products, cosmetics, and medical instruments.
+In the 1950s, Lilly introduced two new antibiotics: vancomycin, a glycopeptide antibiotic, and erythromycin, a macrolide antibiotic.
+Lilly also began diversifying beyond human pharmaceuticals into agricultural and veterinary products.
+In 1954, the company organized its plant and animal science operations into the Agricultural and Industrial Sales Division, which later became Elanco.

 In 1952, the company offered its first public shares of stock, which are traded on the New York Stock Exchange.
 In 1953, Eugene N. Beesley was named the first non-family member to become the company's president, beginning the transition to non-family management.

-In 1954, Lilly formed Elanco, named after its parent company, for the production of veterinary medicine.

-Also in 1954, the National Foundation for Infantile Paralysis, now the March of Dimes, contracted with five pharmaceutical companies, Lilly, Cutter Laboratories, Parke-Davis, Pitman-Moore Company, and Wyeth to produce Salk's polio vaccine for clinical trials.
+In 1954, the National Foundation for Infantile Paralysis, now the March of Dimes, contracted with five pharmaceutical companies, Lilly, Cutter Laboratories, Parke-Davis, Pitman-Moore Company, and Wyeth to produce Salk's polio vaccine for clinical trials.
 Lilly's selection to produce the vaccine was, in part, due to its previous experience in collaborations with university researchers.
 In 1955, Lilly manufactured 60% of Salk's polio vaccine.

 In 1962, the company acquired The Distillers Company and established a major factory in Liverpool, England.
 In 1968, Lilly built its first research facility outside the United States, the Lilly Research Centre, in Surrey, England.
 In 1969, the company opened a new plant in Clinton, Indiana.